 It usually makes sense to give sections their own page if the content is extensive and would disrupt the flow of other pages.

-Paperbell is an all-in-one website and client management tool that automatically sets up a professional coaching site for you—like this one.
+Paperbell is an all-in-one website and client management tool that helps you create a professional coaching site with all the essentials.

-Your home page will feature all essential information about you, such as your bio, coaching packages, testimonials, and FAQs.
-Clients can navigate to separate landing pages for each of your packages or head to your booking page to schedule a discovery session with you.
+Your home page will feature your bio, coaching packages, testimonials, and FAQs.
+From there, clients can navigate to the pages of your packages or your calendar to schedule a discovery session.

-If you want to build a bigger website with more pages, a blog, or a membership platform, you can always lead your visitors straight to your Paperbell package and booking pages.
+That’s it!
+If you want to build a more complex website with more pages, a blog, or a membership platform, here are some site builders to try.

 Let’s look into how you can create that website, starting from your homepage.